UChicago-Yang-Lab/miniMBE-GUI-v2/README.md

 # miniMBE GUI

 This repository provides a minimal graphical user interface for a miniature molecular beam epitaxy (MBE) system.
 The interface is built with PySide6 and loads the `ui/main_window.ui` file at runtime.
+The GUI now supports three-axis motion via the `XYZManipulator` helper which communicates with three SMCD14 controllers.

 ## Requirements